Download a FREE E-Book with 20 Easy Weeknight Dinners

 Ingredients substitutions

-I used curly kale for this kale salad recipe, but you could also use lacinato kale or baby kale instead.
+I used curly kale for this kale salad recipe, but you could also use lacinato kale (sometimes called dinosaur kale or tuscan kale) or baby kale instead.
 If you use baby kale you do not need to spend time massaging the kale with the dressing.

 I used white quiona, but you can certainly use red quinoa or tri-color quinoa instead.
 If you don’t like quinoa, you can use the same amount of brown rice or wild rice.

-To add a little more flavor you can mix a finely diced red onion into the dressing.
+To add a little more flavor you can mix a finely diced red onion or some minced garlic into the dressing.
+Use lemon juice or another type of vinegar in place of the apple cider vinegar.

 How to make this Kale Cranberry Quinoa Salad